everhusk/Self-Driving-Car-Engineering/P1/README.md

 # Solution Overview

 The goal was to detect lane lines using Python and OpenCV.
+For full details checkout the jupyter notebook.
 Note: Lines may be straight, curved, or colored (i.e. yellow boundary lines, weather, TOD, etc.).

 ## Tools Available